Age of Apocalypse: Amazing X-Men

 The Amazing X-Men consist of team leader Quicksilver (Pietro Lehnsherr) and Storm (Ororo Munroe), Dazzler (Alison Blaire), Banshee (Sean Cassidy), Iceman (Robert "Bobby" Drake), and Exodus (Paris Bennet).
-The team is sent to Maine by Magneto to aid in the evacuation of humanity to Europe.
-During this mission, the team fights Apocalypse's Brotherhood of Chaos, as well as the Horseman Abyss, who is defeated (but not killed) by Quicksilver.
+The team is sent to Maine to aid in the evacuation of humanity to Europe.
+During this mission, the team fights Apocalypse's Brotherhood of Chaos, as well as the Horseman Abyss, who is defeated by Quicksilver.
 During their absence from the Xavier Mansion, Magneto and Bishop are attacked by Apocalypse himself, who captures them both.
 Fulfilling their mission, Quicksilver splits up his team to help the other X-Men: sending Iceman to rendezvous with Rogue's team (the Astonishing X-Men) and Dazzler and Exodus to find Magneto's son, Charles.
 Finally, Quicksilver, Storm, and Banshee go to rescue Bishop, who is in the hands of the Madri, Apocalypse's priests.
 This title replaced X-Men.

 Weapon X

 Weapon X (Logan) and his lover Jean Grey are depicted in this series carrying out missions for the Human High Council.
 Jean and Weapon X drift apart, as the Human High Council intends to launch a nuclear strike on the U.S. as Jean is appalled by the loss of life it would cause.
 After Weapon X concludes a battle with Donald Pierce, Jean leaves to help evacuate the U.S., bidding a tearful farewell to Logan.
 Weapon X is then sent to recruit Gateway, whose teleportation ability is necessary to bring the fleet to America.
 As the fleet leaves, Weapon X decides to join them, if only to find Jean somewhere in America before the bombs are dropped.
 This title temporarily replaced Wolverine.